makrai/notes/malladi2305-fine-tune-just-fwd.md

     * needs to cache activations during the forward pass, gradients during the backward pass, and, in the case of Adam [50], also store gradient history (see Section 3.4)
-    * while it is possible to run inference with a 30-billion (30B) parameter LM on a single Nvidia A100 GPU (with 80GB memory), backpropagation with Adam is feasible only for a 2.7B LM
+    * it is possible to run inference with a 30B parameter LM on a single Nvidia A100 GPU (with 80GB memory), hE backpropagation with Adam is feasible only for a 2.7B LM
 * Parameter-efficient fine-tuning methods (PEFT [44, 55, 52])
   * references
     * [44] Edward J Hu, yelong shen, Phillip Wallis, Zeyuan Allen-Zhu,